September 21, 2021

 Professor Armengol-Miro shared with us his own outstanding experience of endoscopy practice spanning more than 25 years.
 He discussed the evolution of machine learning with deep learning based on neural networks, and the use of neural networks for detection, identification, and characterization of the different polypoid lesions of the digestive tract.
 He assured us that AI will be an increasingly useful supporting tool for the physician but that it will never replace the human element.

 Concluding this brief review, it should be pointed out that the purpose of Professor Armengol-Miro’s lecture was to expand our endoscopic horizons and to giveus a glimpse of a future which has already arrived.
-The conference can be enjoyed and shared via this link:
+A video recording of the conference can downloaded via the following link: